arp242/arp242.net/_posts/2016-09-04-yaml_probably_not_so_great_after_all.markdown

 	  File "<stdin>", line 1, in <module>
 	  TypeError: unhashable type: 'list'

-And this restriction is hardly unique to Python; common languages such as PHP, JavaScript, and Go all share this restriction.
+And this restriction is not unique to Python; common languages such as PHP, JavaScript, and Go all share this restriction.

 So use this in a YAML file, and you won’t be able to read it in most languages.